Creative-Emporium/BuildNanoGPT-Plus/README.md

 Now, a partially trained model can be loaded in train.py to continue training it rather than start from scratch all the time.

-- [x] Printing Training Progress
+- [x] Printing Training Progress and Estimated Time.

-You had to calculate the training progress.
+You had to calculate the training progress and completion time.
 Now, it is printed.

 - [x] Add Model format Convertion.

 The trained model now can be converted to the Huggingface transformers format with the function convert_to_hf from convert_to_hf.py.

+- [x] Add Comparison Evaluation by an LLM.

+Now, we can compare the performance of two LLMs on completion by a well trained LLM with auto_evaluation.py

+- [x] Add Training Transformers CausalLM model.

+Now, it can train the transformers' CausalLM model in train.py.

 - [x] Add Model Loading and Generation.